OpenPrinting/openprinting.github.io/_posts/2020-09-11-OpenPrinting News - September 2020.md

 We also have already the following filter functions in cups-filters: pstops, pdftops, pdftopdf, ghostscript (replaces gstoraster, gstopdf, gstopxl), pclmtoraster, rastertopdf (replaces rastertopdf amd rastertopcl), rastertops, and filterChain

-Special thanks go to Vikrant Malik and Jai Luthra for thei work on the filter functions.
+Special thanks go to Vikrant Malik and Jai Luthra for their work on the filter functions.

 On the [printing-architecture mailing list](https://lists.linuxfoundation.org/mailman/listinfo/printing-architecture) at OpenPrinting we had a discussion about whether CUPS is still needed with Printer Applications and IPP devices in place: